shader-slang/slang/docs/gpu-feature/derivatives-in-compute/derivatives-in-compute.md

 ### Derivatives In Compute
-A entry point may be decorated with `[DerivativeGroupQuad]` or `[DerivativeGroupLinear]` to specifiy how to use derivatives in compute shaders.
+An entry point may be decorated with `[DerivativeGroupQuad]` or `[DerivativeGroupLinear]` to specifiy how to use derivatives in compute shaders.

 GLSL syntax may also be used, but is not reccomended (`derivative_group_quadsNV`/`derivative_group_linearNV`).